joelparkerhenderson/wordbooks/software.md

 * [UX: user experience](https://en.wikipedia.org/wiki/User_experience)

 * [validation](TODO)

+* [vCPU: virtual central processing unit](TODO): one or more vCPUs are assigned to every Virtual Machine (VM) within a cloud environment.

 * [virtual LAN](https://en.wikipedia.org/wiki/Virtual_LAN): any broadcast domain that is partitioned and isolated in a computer network at the data link layer.